 Despite the superficial attraction of this theory, we should be skeptical of claims Nolan intended Inception as a metaphor for filmmaking – the filmmaker has explicitly denied this.
 And yet there is a reason the film compares itself so frequently to a dream, and this is the requirement of the heist genre.
 For just as heist films are required to hide their crimes in plain sight, with the twist of the genre lying in the requirement that audiences be shown the way they have been fooled, so is Inception required to explain the exact way it will commit its own dramatic crime against the audience.
 Reviewers like David Bordwell who praise Nolan for his stylistic embrace of expository dialogue miss this point: when the gang reviews the requirements for inception in the garage of the first dream level, the script is less interested in explaining the plot to us than engaging in sleight-of-hand, informing us in disguised form of exactly how Nolan will implant his ideas in our subconscious.
 And we can see that the film follows these rules quite precisely, even down to centering its emotional resolution in a simple act of positive catharsis (father and son reconciliation).
 Likewise, is it accidental that the title of the film appears for the first time at the exact end of the film, where its appearance serves less to name the film than announce the success of the film’s own act of inception against its viewers.

 The idea that it is us – the audience – who is the ultimate target of Nolan’s heist is a point made in the film’s original theatrical trailer, which insisted that “your mind… is the scene of the crime.”
 It is also implicit in the self-referential way the film transforms itself into a shared dream for the audience.
 From its opening shot of the Syncopy logo as a labyrinth Inception transforms itself into an intellectual maze comparable to the labyrinths in the film.
 And Nolan’s circular narrative structure (an echo of Ariande’s circular maze) is filled with such creative joy that it is clear he agrees with Eames that true inspiration cannot happen rationally.
-Thus just as Eames relies on emotional symbolism in the form of the pinwheel to speak to Fischer’s subconscious mind, so does Nolan rely on coded allusions and creative symbolism to bury his message in the minds of its audience.
+Thus just as Eames relies on emotional symbolism in the form of the pinwheel to speak to Fischer’s subconscious mind (a spinning toy which parallels the spinning top in both form and function), so does Nolan rely on coded allusions and creative symbolism to bury his message in the minds of its audience.
 The ultimate image is of the auteur himself as a forger – a shapeshifter who communicates in disguised forms and whose exuberant creativity becomes his most compelling virtue.

 [Note: this is a slightly edited version of an earlier draft that had many more footnotes.
 If you like footnotes and are interested in more detailed proof for many of the claims in this piece, please feel welcome to check it out]